 Coffee and tea are effective dyes.
-But stop and think.
-The average rinse cycle in a standard top load washer uses 16 gallons of water.
-Even in a front load washer, there are 5 to 7 gallons of water.
-How much dyeing is going to happen with two cups of coffee or tea?
+However, the average rinse cycle in a standard top load washer uses 16 gallons of water.
+Even in a front load washer, there are five to seven gallons of water.
+How much dying is going to happen with two cups of coffee or tea?
 None to nearly none.

 Laundry Myth: Use Salt to Keep Colors Bright

 Add one cup of table salt to rinse water to keep colors vibrant.

 This hack must come from those brightly colored fishes in the seas of the Caribbean.
 Actually, it could be because dry table salt can be used on the surface of fabrics as an abrasive to remove topical soil and dust that dulls colors.

 If the colors have dulled on non-washable textiles like pillows or silk flowers, place them in a large plastic container with several cups of salt.
 Give the container a good shake being sure that all areas of the soiled items are exposed to the salt.

 When you open the container, your dulled item will be brighter and the salt will look dirty.Continue to 5 of 7 below.